nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <p></p>

 ### Remove Allergens
 If you have accidentally entered a wrong allergen, you may simply instruct Meal Companion to remove it from its list using the command `allergen remove <ingredient>`.
+You may refer to Fig. 10 for an example of removing a incorrectly entered allergen, in this case water, and the expected output.

-For example, if you mistakenly entered an allergy to water, you may use the command:
+For example:
 `allergen remove water`

 <img alt="allergenremove.png" src="images/allergenremove.png" width="900">